Step by step guide to buying a house

 If this happens, you could add to your deposit to make up the difference, if you have the money.

-Once you have a full mortgage offer, the solicitor will start working on the legal process, conducting searches and drawing up contracts.
+Once you have your full mortgage offer, the solicitor will begin the legal process.
+They will conduct searches and prepare contracts.
 Ask any questions of your seller through your solicitor at this stage too.

 10. Research insurance and removals